Science Department

 Credit: 0.5, Semester

 The marine environment encompasses 99% of the Earth's biosphere, is responsible for over half of the Earth’s oxygen, controls our major weather patterns, and contains an incredible amount of diversity.
 This course will examine the biology of these organisms and the abiotic (e.g., salinity, nutrients, water currents and tides) and biotic factors (e.g., competition, predation, symbiosis) that influence their distribution and abundance in the various marine ecosystems around our planet.
 Organisms of the Oregon coast will be emphasized and by the end of the course students should be able to identify most of the marine vertebrates and invertebrates that live here in Oregon.
 In addition, all students will learn some fundamentals of fishing, the fishing industry, and how to make sustainable seafood choices.
-Juniors may take this course concurrently with Junior Biology class.
-Does not replace 1 or more semesters of Biology E, Biology or AP Biology.

 Anatomy & Physiology